S H A R E D G R O U N D P R O J E C T S

 North Oakland Post Office, Temescal

 "PostMark Temescal" is a permanent, outdoor community gathering place and interpretive site whose unique benches and pavement surfaces feature multiple expressions of local history, portraits and quotes from neighbors, and a tribute to Temescal Creek (which flows in a culvert beneath the site).
-Native plants are used in the surrounding landscaping.
+Native plants were used in the surrounding landscaping.
 Gathering input through workshops with local residents and students, and working with dozens of volunteers during construction, the artist team of Bruce Douglas, Sue Mark, Jeff Norman, and Remi Rubel designed, coordinated, and raised funds for the project.

 Shared Ground Partners: Friends of Temescal Creek and Healthy City Oakland Fund